chenasraf/unaconfig_dart/README.md

   paths: [Directory.current],
   // see "Search Patterns" section
   searchPatterns: Unaconfig.defaultSearchPatterns,
-  // see "Strategies" section
+  // see "Parsers" section
-  strategies: Unaconfig.defaultStrategies,
-  merge: true,
+  parsers: Unaconfig.defaultparsers,
   fs: LocalFileSystem(),
 );
 ```

-## Search Patterns
+## Filename Patterns

-Search patterns define what the config file should be named, inside any of the paths in the `paths`
-list.
+Filename patterns patterns define what files to look for in each searched directory.

 - Each string will eventually become a `RegExp` pattern, so be sure to escape as necessary.
 - `{name}` inside the patterns is replaced by the name provided to the `Unaconfig`.

+A successful match will start going through the Parsers until a config map is returned from it.

-By default, Unaconfig checks the for the following configs:
+By default, Unaconfig checks the for the following config files in every matched dir:

 - A property in `pubspec.yaml`
-- A `{name}.yaml` file
+- `{name}.yaml`
-- A `{name}.json` file
+- `{name}.json`
+- `.config/{name}.yaml`
+- `.config/{name}.json`

+## Paths

+Unaconfig searches in several directories, matching on the first matched file & config.

+By default, the following directories are tried:

+- The project root (closest dir to current that contains `pubspec.yaml`)
+- The user's home dir

+Patterns with paths containing directories in the `filenamePatterns` field can be triggered for the
+provided directories inside any of the above or provided paths.
+For example, `.config/{name}.yaml`
+will also try to use both `<projectRoot>/.config/{name}.yaml` and `$HOME/.config/{name}.yaml`,
+returning the first successful match.

-## Parser
+## Parsers

 A config parser takes the file and its contents, along with the name to lookup, and produces a final
 config map.